OpenDSA/OpenDSA/RST/source/Glossary.rst

    type
       A collection of values.

+   undirected graph
+      A graph whose edges do not have a direction.

+   UNION
+      One half of the :term:`UNION/FIND` algorithm for managing :term:`disjoint sets`.
+It is the process of merging two trees that are represented using the
+      :term:`parent pointer representation` by making the root for one of the trees set its parent pointer to the root of the other tree.

+   UNION/FIND
+      A process for mainining a collection of disjoint sets.
+      The :term:`FIND` operation determines which disjoint set a given object resides in, and the :term:`UNION` operation combines two disjoint sets when it is determined that they are members of the same :term:`equivalence class` under some :term:`equivalence relation`.

    upper bound
       In algorithm analysis, the upper or highest growth rate that an algorithm can have.
 In practice, this is the smallest-growing